johadi/Employee/README.md

 # Employee
 Simple project to illustrate the concept of OOP and with a test cases using motcha and chai assertion library

-This is a project demonstrates the use of OOP using Employee as scenario.
+This project demonstrates the use of OOP using Employee as scenario.
 It also includes several test cases for handling the project test

 # concept of the project.